harness/terraform-provider-harness/docs/data-sources/platform_gitops_agent.md

 - `agent_token` (String) Agent token to be used for authentication of the agent with Harness.
 - `description` (String) Description of the GitOps agent.
-- `operator` (String) Operator to use for the Harness GitOps agent.
-Enum: "ARGO" "FLAMINGO"
 - `id` (String) The ID of this resource.
 - `metadata` (List of Object) Metadata of the agent. (see [below for nested schema](#nestedatt--metadata))
 - `name` (String) Name of the GitOps agent.
+- `operator` (String) The Operator to use for the Harness GitOps agent.
+Enum: "ARGO" "FLAMINGO"
 - `tags` (Map of String) Tags for the GitOps agents.
 These can be used to search or filter the GitOps agents.
 - `type` (String) Default: "AGENT_TYPE_UNSET"
 Enum: "AGENT_TYPE_UNSET" "CONNECTED_ARGO_PROVIDER" "MANAGED_ARGO_PROVIDER"